Where to Stay in Amsterdam: Complete Guide for First Timers

 This is another situation where I’m giving you two areas, one of which is a bigger area, and one of which is a specific neighborhood within that broader area.

-In this case, Oost is the broader area, and refers to the whole area to the immediate east of the city center and the Amstel River.
 It technically covers the entire area out to the east until the River IJ turns into a lake, but we’re mostly talking about the innermost piece of that area.

 Plantage is a small sliver of that broader neighborhood that takes up the area near the ARTIS Zoo and the historic Jewish Quarter in Amsterdam (if you’re interested in going beyond Anne Frank to learn about the Jewish history in Amsterdam, I did this walking tour and loved it).